Enzo (film): Production

 The film was written by Campillo, Laurent Cantet and Gilles Marchand, and was originally slated to be directed by Cantet; however, although Cantet had completed casting most of the actors, it had not yet entered photography at the time of Cantet's death of cancer in April 2024, and Campillo, a frequent collaborator with Cantet, stepped in as director.

+The film is a co-production between France, Belgium and Italy.
+It was produced by Les Films de Pierre, France 3 Cinéma, Page 114, Ami Paris, Les Films du Fleuve, Be TV, RTBF and Lucky Red.

 The film was shot in La Ciotat in the late spring of 2024.

 As a result of the film's circumstances, Cantet is given an unusual "a film by" credit separately from Campillo's directorial credit, and Campillo himself describes it as Cantet's film rather than his.

 Distribution

 The film premiered as the opening film of the Directors' Fortnight program at the 2025 Cannes Film Festival.